-These regulations come into operation on the same day as the Working with Children (Criminal Record Checking) Act 2004, other than sections 50, 51 and 52, comes into operation.
+These regulations come into operation on the same day as the Working with Children (Criminal Record Checking) Act 2004, other than sections 50, 51 and 52, comes into operation 1.

-3. Interpretation
+3. Terms used in these regulations

 In these regulations —

 “member of the College” has the meaning given to that term in the Western Australian College of Teaching Act 2004 section 3(1);